maniospas/smoll/docs/std.md

 ```rust
 exists(Texture) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 4 (0 are builtins or raw C code, 1 calls those, etc.)

 # bits